jwolz/yajhfc/README.txt

 -------

 0.3.9:
-- Several bug fixes
-- Italian translation added
+- Italian and Turkish translations added
+- "Quick search" for phone books
+- Lots of bug fixes and small improvements

 0.3.8a:
 - Bug fix for XML phone books